 - NEW: Alberta Residential and Commercial Solar Program

 The Residential and Commercial Solar Program will build on the existing programs in place in Alberta (such as the Alberta Municipal Solar Program and the On-Farm Solar PV Program).
 This program is designed to make solar power affordable for more Albertans, leading to new panels on 10,000 Alberta rooftops by 2020.
 It is expected to be implemented in the form of a rebate with a total budget of $36 million.
 The press release by the government specifically mentions "...cut solar installation costs by up to 30 per cent for residences, and up to 25 per cent for businesses and non-profits."
-The details will be announced in the coming months.
+The program will launch June 2017.